-Table 8 - Settlement Hierarchy
+Table 10 - Settlement Hierarchy

-Core Strategy Spatial Policy 1 - Settlement Hierarchy Sub Regional Centre The Sub Regional Centre is defined as Newark Urban Area which is made up of Newark, Balderton and Fernwood.
-The extent of the main built-up areas of the Sub Regional Centre will be defined by an Urban Boundary.
-Service Centres The following communities have been designated as Service Centres within the various areas of the District: Southwell Area: Southwell Sherwood Area: Ollerton and Boughton Mansfield Fringe Area: Clipstone, Rainworth The extent of the main built up areas of Service Centres will be defined by an Urban Boundary.
-Principal Villages The following communities have been designated as Principal Villages within the various areas of the District: Newark Area: Collingham, Sutton on Trent Southwell Area: Farnsfield

-Core Strategy Spatial Policy 1 - Settlement Hierarchy Nottingham Fringe: Lowdham Sherwood Area: Bilsthorpe, Edwinstowe Mansfield Fringe: Blidworth The extent of the main built up areas of the Principal Villages will be defined by Village Envelopes.
+Core Strategy Spatia I Policy 1 - Settlement Hierarchy The extent of the main built up areas of Service Centres will be defined by an Urban Boundary.
+Principal Villages The following communities have been designated as Principal Villages within the various areas of the District: Newark Area: Collingham, Sutton on Trent Southwell Area: Farnsfield Nottingham Fringe: Lowdham Sherwood Area: Bilsthorpe, Edwinstowe Mansfield Fringe: Blidworth The extent of the main built up areas of the Principal Villages will be defined by Village Envelopes.
 Other Villages in Newark and Sherwood No development boundaries are suggested for the other villages in Newark and Sherwood.

-- 21 The development boundaries contained within the Local Plan were reviewed using the following criteria: - Including existing housing, shopping and other urban uses built since the previous boundaries were drawn up for the Local Plan; - Including small infill sites (where development suitability is proven); - Excluding protected areas; and - Including suggested housing / employment / mixed use allocations (including those which form part of the strategic sites in Newark). - Rainworth is located adjacent to the Green Belt, and Blidworth and Lowdham are within the Green Belt.
+- 21 The development boundaries contained within the Local Plan were reviewed using the following criteria: - Including existing housing, shopping and other urban uses built since the previous boundaries were drawn up for the Local Plan; - Including small infill sites (where development suitability is proven); - Excluding protected areas; and - Including suggested housing / employment / mixed use allocations (including those which form part of the strategic sites in Newark). - 22 Rainworth is adjacent to the Green Belt, and Blidworth and Lowdham are within the Green Belt.
 In accordance with Core Strategy Spatial Policy 4A, small scale reviews of the Green Belt are proposed in these areas in order to meet the housing requirements in the Core Strategy.
 In undertaking these small-scale reviews the District Council: - Identified specific sites; - Considered whether there are any non Green Belt sites that are more or equally sustainable; and - Considered the importance of the sites in meeting the purposes of the Green Belt.